 Will Bardo steps into the starting QB role at Dayton on the very same field his predecessor made his first collegiate start at quarterback.
 Steve Valentino, who was an All-PFL wideout as a redshirt sophomore in 2008, was pressed into service when the Flyers traveled to Robert Morris in 2009 after injuries knocked out the top three quarterbacks on the UD depth chart.
 Valentino led Dayton to a 21-14 win and an eventual 19-2 record as a starter.

 NOT HIS FIRST RODEO

 Having an inexperienced quarterback step into the starting lineup is nothing new for Dayton offensive coordinator Dave Whilding.
-Of the 17 new starting quarterbacks in Whilding’s 31 years of coaching the position, 11 took over with less than 20 career passes to their credit (including Steve Valentino and two QB’s now in the UD Hall of Fame – Kevin Johns and Steve Keller).
-Three (Kevin Wilhelm, Kelly Spiker and Brandon Staley) had the same number as new QB Will Bardo -- zero.
+Of the 17 new starting quarterbacks in Whilding’s 31 years of coaching the position, 11 took over with less than 20 career passes to their credit (including Steve Valentino and two QB’s now in the UD Athletic Hall of Fame – Kevin Johns and Steve Keller).
+Three (Kevin Wilhelm, Kelly Spiker and Brandon Staley) had exactly the same number as new QB Will Bardo -- zero.

 UD returns its entire stable of top running backs from 2010 -- seniors Taylor Harris, Dan Jacob and Brian Mack.
 They combined for 946 yards and 22 TD’s between them last year with a 4.7 yards per carry average.
-Harris is currently listed at starter but all three have started in the past.
+Harris is currently listed as the starter but all three have started in the past.

 SPECIAL SPECIAL TEAMS PLAYER